Retention period requirements for preservation of records

 Family and Medical Leave Act: Three Years

-The FMLA and the CFRA (California Family Rights Act) contain similar provisions as to which employers are covered:
+The Family Medical Leave Act (FMLA) and the California Family Rights Act (CFRA) contain similar provisions as to which employers are covered:

 - FMLA: Private employers are covered by the FMLA if they have employed 50 or more employees within 75 miles of the workplace of the employee requesting FMLA leave for each working day during each of 20 or more calendar workweeks in the current or preceding calendar year.

 - CFRA: As with the FMLA, an employer who directly employs 50 or more persons to perform services for a salary or wage is covered under the CFRA.
 In accordance with the FMLA, the coverage threshold is reached under the CFRA if an employer has employed 50 or more employees for each working day during each of 20 or more calendar workweeks in the current or preceding year.
 Also in conformity with the FMLA, the employees can be located anywhere in the U.S. or any territory or possession of the U.S. This means that an employer with only one employee in California can be a covered employer!
 (But no employees would be eligible for leave unless all were employed within a 75–mile radius).

 Unlike the FMLA, the CFRA has no specific recordkeeping provision.
 However, the general recordkeeping requirements under the Fair Employment and Housing Act (FEHA) apply, including the requirement that employment records be kept for a period of at least two years (see below for FEHA recordkeeping requirements).